When you travel to Mexico from a foreign country, you are either coming in as a tourist, a resident, or a citizen.

 What Does This Mean?

 You’re probably familiar with the Forma Migratoria Multiple better known as FMM form.

 You can get one if you enter Mexico by land or air.
 If you are flying, your airline usually supplies you with the form before departing or arriving in Mexico. (*Your airline includes this fee on the cost of your ticket. 🎫)

-If you are traveling by car or walking across the border by land, you need to process your own FMM tourist visa at the border or buy it online ahead of time.
+If you are traveling by car or walking across the border by land, you must process your own FMM tourist visa at the border or buy it online ahead of time.

-Residents and Tourists now get a eFMM (digital FMM) instead of the paper FMM when coming through international airports.
+But as of 2023 Both Residents and Tourists now get an eFMM (digital FMM) instead of the paper FMM when coming through international airports.